apache/incubator-graphar/docs/libraries/cpp/getting-started.md

 // add other edges
 // ...

-// write to GAR files
+// write to GraphAr format files builder.Dump();
-builder.Dump();
 ```

 ### A PageRank Example

 Here we will go through an example of out-of-core graph analytic
-algorithms based on GAR which calculates the PageRank.
+algorithms based on GraphAr which calculates the PageRank.
 Please look
 [here](https://en.wikipedia.org/wiki/PageRank) if you want a detailed
 explanation of the PageRank algorithm.
 And the source code can be found
 at